Tackling Tooth Decay South of the Border

-That’s one of the frequently used Spanish phrases that Antonescu (SDM’11) learned from a cheat-sheet taped to a wall in the St. Pierre dental clinic in Teacapan, Mexico, where last month, a team of students and faculty from BU’s Henry M. Goldman School of Dental Medicine provided free dental exams, sealants, and fillings to children from 3 to 17.
+That’s one of the frequently used Spanish phrases that Antonescu (SDM’11) learned from a cheat-sheet taped to a wall in the St. Pierre dental clinic in Teacapan, Mexico, where in February, a team of students and faculty from BU’s Henry M. Goldman School of Dental Medicine provided free dental exams, sealants, and fillings to children from 3 to 17.

 “Coming here was a culture shock,” says fourth-year dental student Antonescu, who works mainly with adults back in Boston.
 “I didn’t know much Spanish, and you need to talk them through procedures.
 It was hard, but toward the end of the week I got a lot more comfortable.”